religiosa1/DockerDecoderStream/README.md

 }
 const reader = response.body
   .pipeThrough(new DockerDecoderStream())
-  .pipeThrough(new TextDecoderStream()) // By default reading "stdout".
+  .pipeThrough(new TextDecoderStream()) // By default reading "stdout" .getReader();
-  .getReader();

 for (; ;) {